brycesimm/javascript.info/README.md

 This has all been an exercise to familiarize myself with the language on a deeper level, and I've spent multiple hours across multiple </br>
 nights working through as many of the relevant sections as possible.
 While it is difficult to tell how many hours I've spent on this </br>
-project, I have consistently spent between 2-4 hours per night, when possible, working through each section.
-At the time of writing </br>
+project, I have consistently spent between 2-4 hours per night, when possible, working through each section over the course of several </br>
-(5/26/2025) I have made it through the Advanced Functions - Rest Parameters and Spread Syntax after starting from the very beginning </br>
-of the course on 5/11/2025.
-That would put me at about 55-60% through Part I, and 30-35% of the overall course if I plan on completing </br>
-Part II as well.
-Currently I plan on only completing Part I before moving on to React, and so I expect to be finished with javascript.info </br>
+weeks.
+Currently, I plan on only completing Part I before moving on to React.
-around 6/8/2025.